swcarpentry/DEPRECATED-bc/lessons/thw-git/remote.md

     $ git clone https://github.com/YOU/TESTREPO.git
     $ cd TESTREPO
 Note: YOU is a placeholder for YOUR github username.
-If git asks you for a password here, it probably means there isn't any repository at the url that you provided.
+If git asks you for a password here, it probably means you have mis-typed the url for the repository.

 Step 3 :